penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/database-odbc.md

 * Operating system locale
 * ODBC driver

-Encoding mismatches can result in corrupted output or JSON parsing failures.
+If the database returns data encoded differently (for example, Latin1 or Windows-1252), the ODBC driver must correctly translate it into UTF-8.
+If that conversion fails or is misconfigured, the returned data may be corrupted.
+So encoding mismatches can result in corrupted output or JSON parsing failures.

 ---